buthanoid/mdtiny-blog-script/README.md

 ## Basic Info

+### Requirements

+The Perl Script calls `cmark` and `source-highlight` so you must have them in your path.
+Normally when you install these two packages they will be known by these names.

+The minimal blog structure is the two directories `source/` and `source/data/` and two possibly empty files `source/top.html` and `source/bot.html`.

+The Perl script uses Perl libraries `File::Basename`, `HTML::Entities` and `IPC::Open3`.

 ### "top.html" and "bot.html"

 These are the two .html files automatically included at the beginning and the end of every article. \